eshukla15/Cybersecurity-Homelab/README.md

 - No distribution of live malware, exploit payloads, or private credentials.
 - Follow responsible disclosure if any vulnerabilities discovered on third-party systems by mistake.

 ---

-## References & Tools

-Add links to official project pages and tool docs (Kali, REMnux, Metasploitable, Nmap, Metasploit, ELK, Suricata, YARA, Volatility, Ghidra).

----

-## Example CONTRIBUTING.md (short)

-If you'd like others to help maintain sanitized lab writeups, include a short contributing guide describing how to sanitize outputs and where to add content.

----

-## License

-Choose a license (MIT is a common permissive choice) and include a `LICENSE` file in the repo.

----

-## Final Notes & Next Steps

-- Add a `network-diagram.png` or draw.io export to the repo to visualize topology.
-- Add 2–3 polished writeups (one exploitation, one malware analysis, one detection) as showcase pieces.
-- Keep a `CHANGELOG.md` for major lab updates and snapshots.

----

-**If you want, I can:**
-- Produce a ready-to-paste `network-diagram` ASCII or draw.io template.
-- Generate 2–3 polished writeups (exploit + REMnux analysis + Suricata rule) that you can add to the repo — say which exercise you want first.